AllYarnsAreBeautiful/ayab-desktop/software/python/README.md

 ### Windows

-The Windows version has been packed with py2exe and should not require any additional dependencies.
-Just unzip the archive to C:\ayab-apparat and start ayab.exe
+The Windows version which is available at http://ayab-knitting.com has been packed with py2exe and should not require any additional dependencies.
+Just unzip the archive to C:\ayab-apparat-0.7 and start ayab.exe

 ### Development